 Family Education Programs

-“Spring Into History” March 13-28, 2021, at Jamestown Settlement and the American Revolution Museum at Yorktown and experience a new way for families to explore 17th- and 18th-century Virginia history with a blend of in-person educational programs, virtual learning activities and access to a guided tour with a museum educator.
+Throughout the year, Jamestown Settlement and the American Revolution Museum at Yorktown offer opportunities to experience a new way for families to explore 17th- and 18th-century Virginia history with a blend of in-person educational programs, virtual learning activities and access to a guided tour with a museum educator.

-Enjoy special admission to interactive educational opportunities for students in their quest to continue learning about early American history outside of the classroom.
+With these seasonal special programs, families can enjoy special admission to interactive educational opportunities for students in their quest to continue learning about early American history outside of the classroom.
 Programs are designed to meet Virginia Standards of Learning, focusing on Virginia history, science and exploration in the 17th and 18th century.
-Tickets available February 1.

 SPECIAL ADMISSION FOR FAMILIES

-“Spring Into History” tickets are $13 per family member and offers unlimited admission March 13-28, 2021, to both Jamestown Settlement and the American Revolution Museum at Yorktown.
+When available, tickets for this special family-friendly program are $13 per family member and offer unlimited admission to both Jamestown Settlement and the American Revolution Museum at Yorktown.
 Children under age 4 are free.
-Tickets can be purchased online beginning February 1 through the eStore or in person at either museum.
+Tickets can be purchased online through the eStore or in person at either museum.
 Discounts are available for students in Williamsburg-James City County and York County public schools – only available when purchased on site with proof of residency.

 New safety and social-distancing protocols at both Jamestown Settlement and the American Revolution Museum at Yorktown allow visitors of all ages to enjoy extensive indoor gallery exhibits and outdoor living-history areas to connect with the stories of our shared history.
 Learn more here.

 • Admission to Jamestown Settlement, featuring refreshed exhibition galleries, short films and outdoor living-history areas that offer access to re-creations of a Paspahegh town, 1610-1614 fort and three ships that sailed to Virginia in 1607.

 • Admission to the American Revolution Museum at Yorktown, featuring expansive exhibition galleries, short films in immersive settings and outdoor living-history experiences in re-creations of a Continental Army encampment and Revolution-era farm.